yrhooke/exhibit/README.md

 ### Want for launch

 - [ ] add pagination to search
-- [ ] clean up spacing for search bar when series/location is missing
 - [ ] sort order for artworks size category desc then year desc
 - [ ] image download - name is: title, year, size in, size cm separated by underscore
 - [ ] artwork data download